 The mapping of these required attributes to specific fields within a given federation protocol is out of scope for this specification.

 The assertion created by a PIV IdP includes a federated identifier for the PIV identity account, as defined in [SP800-63C].
-The federated identifier consists of the logical combination of both a local subject identifier for the PIV identity account and a global issuer identifier for the IdP.
+The federated identifier consists of the logical combination of both a subject identifier for the PIV identity account assigned by the IdP and a global issuer identifier for the IdP.

 The RP SHALL use this federated identifier to uniquely associate the PIV identity account with the RP subscriber account, as defined in [SP800-63C].
 The RP SHALL NOT use other attributes alone for this purpose, including email addresses, certificate subject names, or PIV cardholder UUIDs.